jishnu395/CrisisSync/README.md

 ## 📄 License

-MIT License — feel free to use and modify for your own projects.
+MIT License — free to use and modify for your own projects.